dgroomes/react-playground/static-markdown-gen/README.md

 # static-markdown-gen

-Generate Markdown from JSX using a custom renderer.
+Generate Markdown from JSX using a custom Markdown-aware renderer.

 ## Overview

+JSX is an ergonomic way to template HTML, but we can also use it to generate other document formats like Markdown.
-This example demonstrates how to use JSX syntax to generate Markdown output instead of HTML.
-It uses a custom JSX factory function and renderer that interprets JSX elements as Markdown constructs.
+This project shows how to do this by creating a custom JSX factory function and renderer that outputs Markdown instead of HTML.

-For example, `<h2>` becomes `##`, `<strong>` becomes `**bold**`, and `<ul><li>` becomes bullet lists.
-This lets you write JSX-style components that generate Markdown files without using React.
+Templating tools like [Handlebars](https://github.com/handlebars-lang/handlebars.js) and [mustache.js](https://github.com/janl/mustache.js)
+are a popular choice for templating HTML and other text-based formats.
+These tools are HTML-aware, and will escape any HTML special characters in the output.
+However, they aren't aware of Markdown.

+This project uses libraries from the [unified](https://github.com/unifiedjs) ecosystem to programmatically build a Markdown AST and serialize it to a Markdown string.
+This has the advantage that Markdown special characters are properly escaped when embedded in a conflicting context.
+For example, you should be able to bold a piece of text that has asterisks in it without having to think about escaping those asterisks yourself.

+The JSX pragma `/** @jsx md */` tells the transpiler to use a custom factory function instead of React's `createElement`.
+The `md` function creates a tree of objects representing the JSX structure.
+The `renderToMarkdown` function then walks this tree and converts each element type to its Markdown equivalent.

+This is only a toy example: it is neither comprehensive nor robust.

 ## Instructions